ASTRO-EDU/rta-transient-receiver-comet/README.md

 ```
 source venv/bin/activate
 ```
-Then install the dependency contained in the file requirements.txt in the new virtual enviroment.
+Then install the dependency for the program and the submodule.
 ```
 pip install -r rta-transient-receiver/requirements.txt
+pip install -r requirements.txt
 ```
-And use the following command for excecute the file setup.py
+And use the following commands for excecute the files setup.py to install the program
 ```
 pip install rta-transient-receiver/
+pip install .
 ```

 ## Run transient-receiver